PikachuHyA/PikachuHyA/README.md

+This is the special account I use for my work at Alibaba.

+Only work-related, no personal information.

 - 👋 Hi, I’m @PikachuHyA.
-This is my official work account, when I work at Alibaba.
+The last letter A stands for Alibaba.
 - 👀 I’m interested in Programming Language && Compiler
 - 🌱 I’m currently learning LLVM
 - 💞️ I’m looking to collaborate on Compiler